Mason-McGough/LowesChatbotDialog/README.md

 # Fridge Wizard: Product Recommendation ChatBot

+NOTE: Further work on this project has been migrated to a private repository.

 ## Overview

 This project was developed at the Microsoft Hackathon 2019 by Lowe's and Lowe's Innovation Labs.